Skip to main content

 For a dry-set installation, it is not necessary to seal the stone.
 However, sealing the stone with a high-quality penetrating sealer does provide some attractive benefits.

-• If you choose to seal the stone (to prevent staining that can naturally occur with any masonry product) we recommend ICP brand products; ‘Stain Proof’ sealer and cleaner products.
+• If you choose to seal the stone (to prevent staining that can naturally occur with any masonry product) we recommend ICP brand products, ‘Stain Proof’ sealer, and cleaner products.
 Please be sure to follow all recommendations stipulated on this page for optimal results: https://www.drytreat.com/sealers/residential/stain-proof.html.

 • Another benefit is the additional ‘locking in’ effect that the sealer has on prolonging the natural coloration of the stone.
 Over many years, the stone can fade slightly due to acid rain and other environmental factors.